DOWNLOAD The Auction Profit Blueprint

 No matter the closing you choose, make sure you make it memorable.
 For in-person silent auctions, committee members should immediately collect the bid sheets and announce the winning bid for each prize.

 For online auctions, on the other hand, the silent auction software will confirm the winning bids and notify the winner and the competing bidders.
-Moreover, since the auction software gathers bids and payment details for the auction items, it will be easy for you to process payments.
+And because auction software gathers bids and credit card details, the checkout process will be simple for bidders and you.

 Your job doesn’t end after you close your silent auction.
 Now is the perfect time to increase awareness, and, hopefully, get some last-minute donations.